junxit/us-congress-bills-111/metadata.md

 - 2010-04-21 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
 - 2010-04-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 214). (text: CR H2703-2719)
 - 2010-04-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 214).(text: CR H2703-2719)
+- 2010-04-22 — Cleared for White House.
+- 2010-04-22 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2010-04-22 — Resolving differences -- Senate actions: Senate agreed to the House amendment by Unanimous Consent.(consideration: CR S2566-2573; text as Senate agreed to House amendment: CR S2566)
+- 2010-04-22 — Senate agreed to the House amendment by Unanimous Consent. (consideration: CR S2566-2573; text as Senate agreed to House amendment: CR S2566)
+- 2010-04-27 — Presented to President.
+- 2010-04-27 — Presented to President.
+- 2010-05-05 — Became Public Law No: 111-163.
+- 2010-05-05 — Became Public Law No: 111-163.
+- 2010-05-05 — Signed by President.
+- 2010-05-05 — Signed by President.